roperzh/CompileDaemon/README.md

 ## Examples

 In its simplest form, the defaults will do.
 With the current working directory set to the source directory you can simply…

-    $ CompileDaemon
+    $ PollCompileDaemon

 … and it will recompile your code whenever you save a source file.

 If you want it to also run your program each time it builds you might add…

-    $ CompileDaemon -command="./MyProgram -my-options"
+    $ PollCompileDaemon -command="./MyProgram -my-options"

 … and it will also keep a copy of your program running.
 Killing the old one and starting a new one each time you build.